mapillary/OpenSfM/doc/source/using.rst

 - ``make`` and ``model``: The camera make and model.
 Used to build the camera ID.

 - ``camera``: The camera ID string.
 Used to identify a camera.
 When multiple images have the same camera ID string, they will be assumed to be taken with the same camera and will share its parameters.

 Once the metadata for all images has been extracted, a list of camera models is created and stored in ``camera_models.json``.
-A camera is created for each diferent camera ID string found on the images.
+A camera model is created for each diferent camera ID string found on the images.

-For each camera the following data is stored:
+For each camera ID, the cammera model parameters are chosen using the following procedure.

-- ``width`` and ``height``: image size in pixels
+- If the camera ID exists in the ``camera_models_overrides.json`` then the parameters are taken from that file.
+- Otherwise, if the camera ID exists in an internal calibration database, then the camera parameters are taken from the database.
-- ``projection_type``:  the camera projection type
+- Otherwise, the camera parameters are inferred from the avalable EXIF metadata.
-- ``focal``:  The initial estimation of the focal length (as a multiple of the sensor width).
-- ``k1`` and ``k2``:  The initial estimation of the radial distortion parameters.
-Only used for `perspective` and `fisheye` projection models.
-- ``focal_prior``: The focal length prior.
-The final estimated focal length will be forced to be similar to it.
-- ``k1_prior`` and ``k2_prior``:  The radial distortion parameters prior.

 Providing additional metadata